jakobdm-sudo/crypto-portfolio-tracker/README.md

 ## TODO

-- [ ] build mock UI for the portfolio
+- [x] build mock UI for the portfolio
+- [x] add Prisma model for the portfolio and user
+- [x] connect frontend to backend database using tRPC
+- [x] add basic authentication (using next-auth)
-- [ ] add new assets to the portfolio
+- [x] add new assets to the portfolio
-- [ ] add, edit, delete an asset
+- [x] add, edit, delete an asset
-- [ ] add a chart for the portfolio
+- [x] add a chart for the portfolio
-- [ ] connect to a real API
+- [x] connect to a real API
-- [ ] connect to a real database